Utkantha/Utkantha/README.md

 ## 🧠 About Me

-- 🔭 Currently building a **CNN-BiGRU-Self Attention** model for electricity consumption forecasting
+- 🔭 Developed a **CNN-BiGRU-Self Attention** model for electricity consumption forecasting
 - 🏆 **9.4 CGPA · First Position** in B.Sc. batch
 - 📫 Reach me at **sutkanthapdreddy@gmail.com**
 - ⚡ Also active on [LeetCode](https://leetcode.com/u/sutkanthapdr/)